Emmanuel Dangana Ocheja: Early life and education

-Ocheja was born in Idah, Kogi State.
-He is a graduate of law from the Ahmadu Bello University, Zaria, Nigeria.

-Ocheja was born to the family of Mallam Yusuf Okpanachi Ocheja (father) and Princess Ajuma Ocheja (née Obaje) (mother).
-He is a member of the royal establishment of the Igala Kingdom as a direct descendant of HRM Aiyegba oma Idoko (father of Inikpi) through his father.
-His mother is a sister to the immediate past Atta (King) of the Igala Kingdom HRM Dr. Aliyu Obaje GCFR.
+Ocheja was born in Idah, Kogi State, into the family of Mallam Yusuf Okpanachi Ocheja (father) and Princess Ajuma Ocheja (née Obaje) (mother).
+He is a member of the royal establishment of the Igala Kingdom as a direct descendant of HRM Aiyegba Oma Idoko (father of Inikpi) through his father.
+His mother was a sister to a recent past Atta (King) of the Igala Kingdom HRM Dr. Aliyu Obaje, GCFR.

 Ocheja enrolled in St. Boniface Primary School in Idah where he obtained his first school leaving certificate.
-He then proceeded to Our Lady of Schools, Anyigba, Kogi State for his secondary education.
-He served as Head Boy there between 1973 and 1975.
+He then proceeded to Our Lady of Schools, Anyigba, Kogi State, for his secondary education.
+He served as head boy there between 1973 and 1975.
 He also served as the president of the school's debate society.
-He enrolled for diploma in Law program at the Ahmadu Bello University from which he graduated in 1978.
+He enrolled in the diploma in law programme at the Ahmadu Bello University from which he graduated in 1978.
 He earned his LL.B degree from the same university in June 1981.
 Ocheja was called to the Nigerian Bar in July 1982 after completing his course at the Nigerian Law School, Victoria Island, Lagos.

 Professional career

-Barrister Ocheja did his National Youth Service Corps (NYSC) at the Faulty of Law at the Ahmadu Bello University in the 1982/1983 session.
+Ocheja did his National Youth Service Corps (NYSC) at the Faulty of Law at the Ahmadu Bello University in the 1982/1983 session.
 He joined the Chambers of B.G.
 Ahmed & Co in 1983 and rose to the position of Head of Litigation.
-He left the firm in 1986 to start up his private Law firm in 1986 in Kano State named Dangana, Musa & Co where he is designated as "Principal in Chambers".
+He left the firm in 1986 to start up Dangana, Musa & Co; a private law firm in Kano State.
 The firm changed its name to Dangana Global Legal Services in 2012.
 The firm has offices in Abuja (Headquarters), Lagos, and Kano states.

 Political career

 2003 elections

-In 2003, Ocheja sought the nomination of the People's Democratic Party to contest for the governorship seat of Kogi State against the incumbent Prince Abubakar Audu of the All Nigeria Peoples Party.
+In 2003, Ocheja sought the nomination of the Peoples Democratic Party to contest for the governorship seat of Kogi State against the incumbent Prince Abubakar Audu of the All Nigeria Peoples Party.
 He contested the primaries of the PDP against Senator Ahmed Tijani Ahmed, Alhaji Ibrahim Idris, AVM Isaac Alfa rtd, Senator Alex Kadiri, Engr.
 Emmanuel Uchola, and a number of other contestants.
 Alhaji Ibrahim Idris won the primaries and went on to win the general elections in April 2003.

-After his defeat at the party primaries, Ocheja remained in the People's Democratic Party and campaigned for the victory of its candidate (Alhaji Ibrahim Idris) at the polls.
+After his defeat at the party primaries, Ocheja remained in the Peoples Democratic Party and campaigned for the victory of its candidate, Alhaji Ibrahim Idris, at the polls.
 Idris named Ocheja a member/secretary of the transition committee that midwifed the transfer of power from Prince Abubakar Audu to his government.